 The John H.P.
 Maley Lecture Award is annually presented to an APTA physical therapist member who has demonstrated clinical expertise and significant contributions to the physical therapy profession.
-The honoree's lecture is considered to be one of the highlights at APTA's NEXT Conference & Exposition.
+The honoree's lecture is considered to be one of the highlights of APTA programming.

 Nominees must be physical therapists who are members of the American Physical Therapy Association.

 Nominees must have made distinguished contributions to the profession of physical therapy in any area clinical practice.

 Depth, Scope, and Quality of Contributions:

 - Wide-reaching effects of contributions, as evidenced in the quality and diversity of the letters of support received